hackclub/hackclub/internals/management/README.md

 **Secure funding**

 - $750k in commitments
-- Over $250k in bank account
+- Over $250k in bank account from fundraising in bank account

 ## Managing Work